clux/facemaulers/halos.md

 CHEST: keys to shackles.

 info:
-- doors open by electricity, but the queens see this
+- doors open by electricity
+- the queens see through the gems
 - the queens control the vault
 - serissa's dress and neri's mask are the keys to the vault
 - neri sees everything
 - umnos under the influence of the white lady
 - he wants to become the ultimate death knight

+only got some of these ^

 https://www.dndbeyond.com/profile/sszynrae/characters/32026495
 Proficiency on saves.
 Spend ki to reroll result.